Tattoo (1981 film): Production and release

+The film was released in the United Kingdom by HandMade Films.

 Soundtrack

 The songs "What's Your Name" and "Shot in the Dark" were written by Barry DeVorzon and Michael Towers, and sung by Euca Burrows.
 Other instrumental music is heard in the film, but an official soundtrack was not released.

 Critical reception

-Tattoo earned a Worst Actor Razzie nomination for Dern, who lost to Klinton Spilsbury for his performance in The Legend of the Lone Ranger.
+Tattoo earned a nomination for the Golden Raspberry Award for Worst Actor for Dern, who lost to Klinton Spilsbury for his performance in The Legend of the Lone Ranger.

 Film critic Roger Ebert of the Chicago Sun-Times awarded the film two out of four stars.
 He wrote that he enjoyed the film's first two acts, and singled out Dern's performance as "very good", but thought the film faltered in the triteness of its climax.
 He wrote,"Tattoo could have been an effective and disturbing movie...[It] opens so promisingly that its crucial scenes are doubly disappointing.
 Because the film's first hour makes it clear that Tattoo is not intended as just another creepy horror film, the failure of the conclusion is all the more disappointing."
 New York Times film critic Janet Maslin gave the film a similar review.
 She praised the two leads, along with Borge and Frey, but wrote that while the film "begins with a bit of style...[it] doesn't take long...to turn predictable and slow."

-The film's depiction of stalking has been compared to the much more successful films Taxi Driver and Maniac.
+The film's depiction of stalking has been compared to the much more successful films Taxi Driver (1976) and Maniac (1980).